nerdschoolbergen/react/exercise-3/README.md

 1. `TodoList`.
 Will contain the list for all todo items.
 1. `TodoItem`.
 Will contain a checkbox that marks a task as In Progress or Done, and a Delete button.

-## Don't cheat
+## Typing it out

-:exclamation: Now that we're about to dive into the code, please remember that it's always better to write the code yourself.
-Please do not copy & paste from the code examples in this text, write everything out manually.
+:book: Now that we're about to dive into the code, please remember that it's always better to write the code yourself - get that coding into your fingertips!

 ## 3.1 - The `App` component